 Grandma’s Marathon began in 1977 when a group of local runners planned a scenic road race from Two Harbors to Duluth, Minnesota.
 There were just 150 participants that year, but organizers knew they had discovered something special.
-Grandma’s Marathon is now a self-governed nonprofit organization with a 17-member board of directors.
 Grandma’s Marathon weekend draws more than 18,000 participants for its three-race event each June.

 Runners from all over the world travel to Duluth to participate in the weekend festivities.
-In fact, 44 countries and all 50 states were represented in the 38th annual Grandma’s Marathon on June 21, 2014.
+In fact, 46 countries and all 50 states were represented in the 43rd annual Grandma’s Marathon in 2019.

 History was made at the 38th annual Grandma’s Marathon when Kenya’s Dominic Ondoro ran the fastest time ever run on the Grandma’s Marathon course—2 hours, 9 minutes and 6 seconds, breaking the previous mark of 2:09:37 set in 1981 by Minnesota’s Dick Beardsley.

 Sarah Kiptoo, of Kenya, holds the women’s Grandma’s Marathon original course record—2 hours, 26 minutes, and 32 seconds, set in 2013.
 Kellyn Taylor, of the United States, set an event record on the modified marathon course in 2018—2 hours, 24 minutes, 28 seconds.
 The race has been utilizing a modified course since 2018 due to road construction.
 We will use the modified course in 2021 and move back to Superior Street in 2022.